 Usually, various task specific prompts are also given as input to the LLM in addition to the input question for generating an answer.
 Let $\mathcal{P}_{\text{T}}$ denote the task-specific prompt, then the resulting LLM can be described as $l_{\mathcal{P}_{\text{T}}} : \mathcal{P}_{\text{T}} \times \mathcal{Q} \rightarrow \mathcal{A}$ or $a \sim l(\mathcal{P}_{\text{T}}(q))$.

-{\textbf{Multi-Agent Debate}}: We follow the multi-agent debate framewor from \cite{du2023improvingfactualityreasoninglanguage,subramaniam2025multiagent} that involves initially posing a question to a group of LLM agents.
-After the initial responses are generated, the debate process then iteratively revisits the question for each agent, contextualizing input through the collective responses from previous rounds.
-Specifically, each agent is generates a new response to the question based on its prior response and the summarized responses from the other agents.
-The final answer is based by majority vote among all the agents.
+{\textbf{Multi-Agent Debate}}: We follow the multi-agent debate framework from \cite{du2023improvingfactualityreasoninglanguage,subramaniam2025multiagent} which involves initially posing a question to a group of LLM agents.
+After the initial responses, which include answers plus reasoning, are generated, the debate process then iteratively revisits the question for each agent, contextualizing input through the collective responses from previous rounds.
+Specifically, each agent generates a new response to the question based on its prior response and the summarized responses from the other agents.
+The final answer is based on the majority vote among all agents.